shadyyehia/talentRepo/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Features:
-1- Welcome screen
+1- Welcome screen <br />
-2- Quick search for searching for talents and groups in the same search box.
+2- Quick search for searching for talents and groups in the same search box.<br />
-3- All talents in one  list , All Groups in one list from the top navigation bar.
+3- All talents in one  list , All Groups in one list from the top navigation bar.<br />
-4- Delete talent or a group.
+4- Delete talent or a group.<br />
-5- Adding new talent or a group.
+5- Adding new talent or a group.<br />
-6- Validation if a group has at least one talent , it can't be deleted.
+6- Validation: if a group has at least one talent , it can't be deleted.<br />
-7- A New Group must have at least one talent before creating it.
+7- Validatin: A New Group must have at least one talent before creating it.<br />
-8- Validation for Form input
+8- Validation: for Form input.<br />
-9- Help tooltip.
+9- Help tooltip.<br />
-10- Confirmation message before deleting talent/group.
+10-Confirmation message before deleting talent/group.<br />

 ## What's good about the application:
-1- It is a master piece for Angular 2 along with Angular CLI frameworks 2- Perfect data synchronization between talents and groups.Data updated every where tightly.
+1- It is a master piece for Angular 2 along with Angular CLI frameworks<br />
+2- Perfect data synchronization between talents and groups.Data updated every where tightly.<br />
-3- All tests ran successfully using Jasmine and Karma frameworks including the end-to-end test.
+3- All tests ran successfully using Jasmine and Karma frameworks including the end-to-end test.<br />
-4- Fancy and friendly UI for usability.
+4- Fancy and friendly UI for usability.<br />
-5- Responsive UI( responsive navigation bar, and content ) 6- A Splash screen in the introduction.
+5- Responsive UI( responsive navigation bar, and content )<br />
+6- A Splash screen in the introduction.<br />
-7- Light weight client code which was minified and bundled for security and easy deployment.( using Angular CLI ) 8- Testable and easy to maintain.
+7- Light weight client code which was minified and bundled for security and easy deployment.( using Angular CLI )<br />
+8- Testable and easy to maintain.<br />

 ## Things to be improved in the future and they are easy to be done :
-1- Confirmation messages to be done using bootstrap-confirmation library instead of the native JS support.
+1- Confirmation messages to be done using bootstrap-confirmation library instead of the native JS support.<br />
-2- Coloring enhancement. a significant time was spent while choosing the colors.
+2- Coloring enhancement. a significant time was spent while choosing the colors.<br />
-3- Creating a reusable  angular component for the User/Group card.
+3- Creating a reusable  angular component for the User/Group card.<br />
-4- Search result component has more smooth animation.
+4- Search result component has more smooth animation.<br />